Author of Be Ready for Anything and Prepper’s Pantry

 Stock up NOW.
 There’s no time to waste, given current global tensions.
 You need to have as much food quietly stashed away as possible.
 Remember that hungry friends and neighbors can be a threat later if you have food and they don’t, so keep your preps on the down-low.

-- My book, The Pantry Primer, goes into detail about building a pantry even if you’re on a tight budget.
+- My book, Prepper’s Pantry, goes into detail about building a pantry even if you’re on a tight budget.

 - Here’s a quick article about building your pantry